Emergency Dentist — Pittsburg, PA

 You may have heard about dental emergencies, but how exactly do you know if you’re having one?
-Dental emergencies occur when there is pain or discomfort that takes away your focus from your day to day tasks.
-This includes problems like chipped, cracked, or lost teeth as well as infections, lost crowns, and much more.
+Dental emergencies occur when there is pain or discomfort that takes away your focus from your day-to-day tasks.
+This includes problems like chipped, cracked, or lost teeth as well as toothaches, lost crowns, and much more.
 Even if you are unsure if your situation counts as a dental emergency, we encourage you to call us anyways for guidance!
 If you’re in doubt, it’s always better to contact us so we can recommend your best next steps.
 Below, you’ll find important information about some of the most common dental emergencies we treat.

-If you can, it is always best to visit our office in the event of a dental emergency in Pittsburgh because we specialize in oral healthcare, and we have all of the treatments available to get you out of pain.
+If you can, it is always best to visit our office in the event of a dental emergency in Pittsburgh because we specialize in oral healthcare, and we have all the treatments available to get you out of pain.
 Emergency Rooms do not always have the staff or equipment needed to deal with situations like broken teeth or toothaches.
 However, there are some instances where an ER visit is vital.
 If you experience jaw injury, deep facial wounds, broken bones in the face, problems that affect breathing, uncontrollable bleeding, or any other life-threatening issues, you should visit the nearest urgent care facility right away.

 Ready for some good news?
 There are simple steps you can take to reduce the risk of experiencing a dental emergency.
 Although oral infections and injuries are never 100% avoidable, your actions can still make a big difference!
 So, take a look at the tips below on how to prevent dental emergencies in Pittsburgh.